Dartmouth-Data-Analytics-Core/Bioinformatics_workshop-Dec-2020/README.md

 ## Particpant number?
 I was thinkning we could perhaps go as high as 35 with this one, given that we will have Tim and can recuit more TAs this time around.
-This also ensures we generqate more revnue from the NOv workshop
+This also ensures we generqate more revenue from the Nov workshop

 ## Propsed dates: